craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 Production of a bundle of Witch Sticks costs 2sp, and can be sold for 3-5sp.

 ##### Miner's Savior
-> Miner's Savior is a complex solution that, when exposed to air, creates a strong hexagonal structure of solid stone-like material.
-It is composed of ...
+> Miner's Savior is a complex alchemical solution that, when exposed to air, creates a strong hexagonal structure of solid stone-like material.

 ##### Alchemical Explosive
 #### Mechanics